 Katherine Warsch was driving a Chevy Cobalt at the time of the crash and had to be take to Jackson Memorial Hospital to have minor injuries treated.
 Nameer Khattab’s KIA Optima was also involved in the crash.
 Aventura General Hospital treated his minor injuries.
 Neither is expected to suffer any long term negative effects from the accident.

-“My heart goes out to the victims of this truly tragic accident,” said Joe and Martin who is a managing partner at a personal injury firm that’s headquartered in Myrtle Beach.
+“My heart goes out to the victims of this truly tragic accident,” said John Bales who is a managing partner at a personal injury firm that’s headquartered in Myrtle Beach.
 “I can’t begin to imagine the pain and shock they must be experiencing right now.”

 If you were injured in a crash similar to the one that took place on Interstate 95 in Florida, it’s likely that you’re entitled to a personal injury settlement.
-The best way is to contact a good criminal defence lawyer and ask for a opinion on this matter.
+The best way is to contact a good criminal defence John Bales Attorneys and ask for a opinion on this matter.